(Last Updated on December 11, 2021)

 But this approach is also the main hurdle educators need to find a way to jump in order to use these books.
 This series is getting rave reviews on Amazon but, when there are negative reviews, it’s almost always because the reviewer feels it takes too much work or time to sift through the text to find out what, specifically, to say or do or teach.

-In a future post I’ll be sharing my method for making the teacher prep process as streamlined as possible.
+In this post I share my method for making the teacher prep process as streamlined as possible.
 Overall, this has been the subject that takes me the longest to prepare but it’s also been worth it.

 Here’s an analogy.
 Let’s say you want to get your preschooler across a river along a stepping stone path.
 It would be fastest and easiest to just pick them up and carry them while you walk across.
 It’s definitely going to take longer if you hold their hand and let them maneuver their own feet on the stones.
 But by doing it themselves, they’re learning and growing and better equipped to help others across in the future.
 You, my friend, are the preschooler.
 Dr. Nebel’s books are the parent holding your hand.
 It will take longer for you to read and understand the book (as compared to, say, a video curriculum you can just turn on and walk away from).
 Ultimately, only you can decide what kind of involvement and learning experience you’d like to have when it comes to your family’s science education.